Beacon Hill, Leicestershire: Description

 It was featured on the 2005 TV programme Seven Natural Wonders as one of the wonders of the Midlands.
 There are some very interesting rocks on the summit.

 Nearby are two small woods both accessible to the public.
 Jubilee Wood is 2 mi north-west of the lower Beacon hill car park on the Woodhouse Eaves to Nanpantan road and the Outwoods which is adjacent to Jubilee Wood.

 The park has been awarded the Green Flag Award.

 Native tree collection

 The park contains a collection of native trees, first planted in 1996.
 Many of the trees are labelled, and there are several boxes that provide audio commentary on the biology and historical interest of selected tree species at the push of a button.

 Access

 There are car parks top and bottom, accessible from Beacon Road or Breakback Road, with a pay on exit barrier system, accepting cash and card.
 For access by public transport, buses between Leicester and Loughborough via Anstey serve Woodhouse Eaves.
 Service 154 operated by Centrebus runs Monday to Friday and Kinchbus service 123 on Saturdays.

 Features and activities

-Beacon Hill Country Park has picnic areas, walking routes, a barbecue site (seasonal), horse tracks and permanent orienteering markers.
+Beacon Hill Country Park has picnic and play areas, a cafe at the lower car park, walking routes, a multi-use track suitable for pedestrians / horses / bicycles, permanent orienteering markers.
 Each August the park opens for a country fair.